I Don't Want Kids Because I Had A Dysfunctional Childhood, And There's Nothing Wrong With That

 And yet, as a woman who chose not to have kids for those very "old-fashioned" reasons — I had a bad childhood, and boy howdy, do I have problems because of it! — I sometimes feel like I, and women like me, are being written out of the new narrative of healthy, happy childfree womanhood.

+I want to make clear that I'm not blaming any of these writers, or any other woman, for being honest about her happy childhood, or any other aspect of her life.
+I am, however, blaming a society that is still so absolutely suspect of childfree women, that we often feel that we need to develop airtight, logical, precise arguments for why we don't want to have kids — arguments which we can efficiently whip off at a moment's notice to parents or friends or some busybody who sits next to us on the train.
 The typical airtight narrative goes a little something like this: I never liked dolls; I adore children but don't have the temperament to be around them all the time; I have never felt the tug of my biological clock; I'm not having children because I like my life as is, not because I'm afraid of them or avoiding something larger.

 I understand the need for these scripts.
 A woman's right to bodily autonomy is still under constant fire — legally and socially — and there is a feeling among childfree women like we need to circle the wagons, to protect ourselves by agreeing to tell a story about our choices that doesn't make us seem like damaged wrecks making the only choice we could handle, but rather cool, smart, dispassionate thinkers making an informed decision.